caxenie/chimera/README.md

-# BIBE 2020 Paper submission
+## CHIMERA: Combining Mechanistic Models and Machine Learning for Personalized Chemotherapy and Surgery Sequencing in Breast Cancer

 Code repository for "CHIMERA: Combining Mechanistic Models and Machine Learning for Personalized Chemotherapy and Surgery Sequencing in Breast Cancer"  by Cristian Axenie and Daria Kurz submitted at IEEE BIBE 2020.

-## CHIMERA: Combining Mechanistic Models and Machine Learning for Personalized Chemotherapy and Surgery Sequencing in Breast Cancer

 CHIMERA Codebase: